John Worgan: Organist

 John became a pupil of his brother, James, with instruction in harpsichord and organ.
 James Worgan (1715–1753) was an organist and cello player, including at Vauxhall Gardens from 1737 to 1751.
 John subsequently studied under organist Thomas Roseingrave and musical theorist/composer Francesco Geminiani.
 He also greatly admired the work of Domenico Scarlatti.

 John Worgan became a skilful organist with many appointments.
 He succeeded his brother James as organist at St Andrew Undershaft with St Mary Axe in 1749; at Vauxhall Gardens, in 1751; and at St. Botolph, Aldgate, upon his brother's death in 1753.
 (Their sister Mary succeeded James as the organist at St Dunstan-in-the-East.)
 He subsequently became organist of St. John's Chapel, Bedford Row in 1760.
 He held the post of "composer" to Vauxhall Gardens from 1753 to 1761, and again from 1770 to 1774.

 He also acted as music editor for a number of his contemporaries.
 British composer Harriet Wainwright was one of his students.

 Worgan was a founder of the Royal Society of Musicians of Great Britain.

 Compositions

 John Worgan's compositions include two oratorios: Hannah (King's Theatre, Haymarket, 3 April 1, 1764) and Manasseh (Lock Hospital Chapel, 30 April 1766); 'We will rejoice in Thy salvation,' a thanksgiving anthem for victories (29 Nov 1759); many songs for Vauxhall Gardens, of which thirteen books (at least) were published; psalm tunes, glees, organ music, and sonatas and other pieces for the harpsichord.
 Some of his manuscripts are in the British Library (Add MSS 31670, 31693, 34609 and 35038).

 Worgan is persistently credited with having composed the Easter hymn 'Christ the Lord Is Risen Today.'
 The tune, however, appeared anonymously in Lyra Davidica (1708), sixteen years before Worgan was born.

 Tributes

-Four interesting tributes demonstrate Worgan's remarkable powers as an organist, whose performances always attracted great crowds both of professors and amateurs:
+Four tributes demonstrated Worgan's traits as an organist, whose performances attracted crowds both of various positions: